raslenzaddem/tester/README.md

 - Develoment notes:
     - The following work was firstly developped with VS code within Windows then was tested for LINUX Ubuntu distribution using WSL.
     - At first the models were tested, ran and benchmarked in isolated projects and python venvs, then were tested within the framework (building, run-once mode, persistent/server mode).
-    - A general venv was created to wrap the service and configure general requirements as it prohibited or risky to do directly within WSl.
+    - A general venv was created to wrap the service and configure general requirements as it was either prohibited or risky to do directly within WSl.
     - Postman was used to test the serivce endpoint.
-    - For the WINDOWS OS case the tts-service was tested using postman then from the fronend.
+    - For the WINDOWS OS case the tts-service was tested using postman then from the Frontend.
     - For Linux Ubuntu (WSL), it was only tested with Postman.
     - The testing considered requesting the tts service with english, french, and arabic texts.